crispdark/Dfetch/README.md

 # Dfetch

-Dfetch is a minimal and practical system information tool focused on clean, compact output and fast startup times.
-It is designed to provide useful system information while remaining lightweight enough to launch instantly with your terminal.
+A minimal and practical system information tool focused on clean, compact output and fast startup times.
+It is designed to provide useful system information while being lightweight enough to launch instantly with your terminal.

 ## Why use this?